linuxforphp/filebrowser/docs/configuration/auth.md

 - `permissions` is the array of permissions given to each user
 - `private_repos` each user will have its own sub folder, admin will see everything (false/true)

-Note: With more recent versions of FileGator you can set `guest_redirection` in your `configuration.php` to redirect logged-out users back to your WP site:
+Note: With more recent versions of FileBrowser you can set `guest_redirection` in your `configuration.php` to redirect logged-out users back to your WP site:
 ```
 'frontend_config' => [
   ...